 1987 - Munters begins doing business in Japan.

 1988 - Munters acquires a unique Swedish air purification technology.
-The ZEOL products are further developed with Munters' rotor technology and helps improving the environment by reducing emissions of solvents from
+The ZEOL products are further developed with Munters' rotor technology and helps improving the environment by reducing emissions of solvents from industrial processes.

 1989 - A new plant opens in Tobo, Sweden, which enables cost-effective production of new rotors with unique characteristics for various applications.